wlonk/arcadia/arcadia.md

 So all three of passions, position, or balance need to be viable games to play, with their own feels.

-Players have:

-  - Deck of cards
-  - Hand of cards
-  - Track of passion-fed willpower
-      - You spend willpower to get effects.
-It's not HP; it's effect-scale-juice.
-      - There is a special case: in PvP, one player puts forward tokens to suggest stakes, and another may take the initiative from them, escalate the scope, and put forward more tokens, thus requiring the _first_ to put down a card instead.
-There may be two stakes at play there.
-  - Face card powers that can make massive turnarounds if used in the right way at the right time.
-May allow sudden drains or returns of willpower, etc.

-Table/GM has:

-  - Consequences (with playing card)
-  - NPC cards (with playing card)

-Interactions have:

-  - Obstacle card
-  - Overcoming cards: one or more cards equalling or surpassing the value of the obstacle.
-If there is one, you overcome completely!
-If there are more than one, you generate a Consequence or lose willpower.

 NB: add a list of kinds of relationships, inc. the very important
 false-friends: Drawlight, Lucy Steele, etc.